molitio/molitio-web-engine/molitio-wiki/deployment/ProductionAWSEKS.md

-# Production Deployment on AWS EKS
+# Production Deployment on AWS EKS //NOT IMPLEMENTED YET

 This document outlines the strategy for deploying the Resource Hub API and related services to a production environment on AWS Elastic Kubernetes Service (EKS).